airicbear/cis-4496-project/Docs/Model/README.md

-# Folder for hosting all documents and reports related to modeling
+# Folder for hosting all documents and reports related to our project's Models